 For dishcloths and washcloths I always recommend a dishcloth cotton yarn.
 These cottons are much tougher and hold up much better during tough scrubbing jobs.

-Bernat Handicrafter is a good choice, but there are many other cottons available that work just as well.
+Bernat Handicrafter is a good choice, but there are many other worsted weight cotton yarn options that work just as well.

 You can use one small ball of a single color.
 Or use leftovers changing your colors up as desired.
-This is worked up in three colors that are changed after every row, but the possibilities are endless.
+This textured crochet dishcloth pattern is worked up in three colors that are changed after every row, but the possibilities are endless.

 Other Patterns to Try